wilvn10/Linorobot-Melodic/README.md

 9. Teensy Arduino Shield Adapter ([Sparkfun](https://www.sparkfun.com/products/15716))

 ## How to Run the Code:

-Install all perquisite packages to the system as shown in Chapter 3, section 3.9 ROS Package.
-Download this thesis source file.

 1. Install python package for Teensy uDev rule.